Aug. 26, 2019 Arts Journal article by Diane Ragsdale is entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum”

 The new venue will among other things provide a setting for events at the Meighen Forum at the Stratford Festival.

 An Aug.
-26, 2019 Arts Journal article by Diane Ragsdale, entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum,” offers an overview of topics at a recent such forum.
-If you wish to find the link, which is at an http (as contrasted to an https) site, you can do a browser search for it.
+26, 2019 Arts Journal article by Diane Ragsdale, entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum,” offers an overview of topics at a previous event.
+A transcript of Diane Ragsdale’s Aug.
+16, 2019 talk at the Meighen Forum can be accessed here:

 Changing Face of Arts Engagement – Diane Ragsdale

-The above-noted transcript also speaks of the tremendous value of human connection.
+The above-noted transcript also speaks of the value of human connection.

 An Aug.
 27, 2019 CBC article, entitled “How the rise of the automated lifestyle might threaten our ability to connect,” underlines the value of such a connection.
 In my public school teaching career (I retired in 2006), I especially enjoyed role play and drama in the classroom.

-Among my favourite authors, with regard to the role of drama in society, is Tyrone Guthrie, who served as artistic director in the early years at the Stratford Festival; among his written works are:
+Tyrone Guthrie, who served as artistic director in the early years at the Stratford Festival, has shared reflections about a lifetime in theatre.
+Among his written works are:

 A Life in the Theatre (1959)